 Many organizations are still running data infrastructure that was built for a different era.
 On-premises data warehouses, aging ETL pipelines, and siloed reporting tools were designed before cloud-native analytics and AI workloads became standard practice.

-The organizations that have moved to these platforms aren’t just saving money.
-They’re operating with data infrastructure that’s actually built for what AI-driven analytics demands.
+Organizations that have moved to these platforms are operating with data infrastructure actually built for what AI-driven analytics demands.
 The ones still on legacy systems are finding that gap widens every quarter.

 Traditional Migration Framework Approaches